-They have published interesting pieces about writing and publishing, as well as more general essays, but are now getting into fiction, and are paying \$200 for short stories (which will be published alongside an interview and custom artwork).
-You can learn more about the submissions here.
+They have published interesting pieces about writing and publishing, as well as more general essays, but are now getting into fiction, and are paying approximately 50 dollars per short story.

 Centaur Lit

 They publish experimental writing that defies genre definition.
 They pay \$20 per piece.